Acid Wash Jeans and Bad Blood: The Best of Shot on Video Horror From the 1980s

 4. Splatter Farm (1987) directed by John and Mark Polonia

 Two young twins are sent to spend time at their aunt’s farm.
-The aunt turns out to be psycho serial killer who dismembers her victims and stores their body parts in the barn.
-The twins end up taking part in the killings.
+What nobody knows is that the aunt’s handyman is a psycho serial killer who dismembers his victims and stores their body parts in the barn.
 This one is also part of the Camp Motion Pictures Retro 80s Horror Collection, and you can grab the DVD here.
 This is also one you can stream on Amazon, so you can watch without the commitment.

 5. Long Island Cannibal Massacre (1980) directed by Nathan Schiff

 Nathan Schiff is famous for receiving major DVD releases of low-budget horror features he shot in Super 8mm while in his teens.
 Long Island Cannibal Massacre was his second film, made when he was just 17.
 In the film, a series of cannibalistic murders prompts a massive police investigation.
 Grab this one on DVD.
 Check out a scene from this insane film below.